 Credit scores are usually the last thing people usually think about when they go to sign up for new cell service, or upgrade an existing plan.

 However, for anyone with bad credit or a limited credit history getting cell service can be difficult, since many carriers will require a large deposit (use this tool to check) for hundreds or even thousands of dollars which most people simply don’t have to spend on a phone.

 It turns out you have choices!

-With this guide, I compare the best plans for people with bad credit or no credit, for each of the four major wireless carriers (Verizon, AT&T, Sprint, and T-mobile).
+With this “how to get a cell phone with bad credit and no deposit” guide, I compare the best plans for people with bad credit or no credit from Verizon, AT&T, Sprint, and T-mobile.

 Despite what customer service will tell you (since they often want you to pay the huge deposit and get locked into a contract plan) there are quite a few options that require no deposit and no credit check.